No one knows that every four years, a new warrior is chosen."

 - In Iron Man Noir, Baron Strucker reveals that Baron Zemo isn't one person, but a series of chemically brainwashed men.
 Zemo wears a hood in case anyone recognizes him; the current Zemo is Howard Stark.
 Strucker hopes to turn Tony Stark into the next Zemo, since the one they have now has "outlived his resourcefulness."

 - Ra's Al Ghul in Batman Begins, if we judge only by what is seen on screen.
 If you know about Ra's from other sources, Epileptic Trees suggest themselves.
+This isn't to be confused with how Ken Watanabe's character went by the name at the beginning of the movie, as it was all but stated Henri Ducard was the title's real holder already with him as a decoy.

 - A similar inversion occurs in the Deverry novels, where Nevyn keeps popping up at the side of key historical figures over the course of his 450-year existence.
 Opinions are divided as to whether the name of Nevyn is passed down from father to son or master to apprentice.